 Phonics & Reading:

 In Year Two we deliver a daily dedicated phonics session in synthetic phonics.
 We use the Letters and Sounds document for our pace and planning.

 Letters and Sounds is a phonics resource published by the Department for Education and Skills It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.

 There are six overlapping phases.
 In Year Two we consolidate phase 5 and work mainly on phase 6.
 This phase is split into three parts a b c which we undertake over each term.

 By the beginning of Phase Six, children should know most of the common grapheme-phoneme correspondences.
 They should be able to read hundreds of words, doing this in three ways:

 - reading the words automatically if they are very familiar;

 - decoding them quickly and silently because their sounding and blending routine is now well established;

 - decoding them aloud.

 Moving through year 2 the children are encouraged to become more independent readers and writers.
 They are expected to write at length applying all the skills they have learnt in phonics to spell accurately and use extended sentences to give the reader more information.
-In reading activities the children are taught to use the text to answer questions and help infer meaning.
-Literacy lessons incorporate many aspects of the wider curriculum and allow children to explore their creative side, through role play and drama activities.
-For example taking on historical or fictional characters improves their speaking and listening skills as they have to perform in character and use the appropriate language.
-This in turns improves their writing across the curriculum.
+In reading activities, the children are taught to use the text to answer questions and help infer meaning.
+Literacy lessons incorporate many aspects of the wider curriculum and allow children to explore their creative side, through role-play and drama activities.
+For example, taking on historical or fictional characters improves their speaking and listening skills as they have to perform in character and use the appropriate language.
+This in turn improves their writing across the curriculum.